 This is a very dangerous stretch of water that should only be taken on by very experienced boaters in the right conditions.
-High swell, strong tidal flow, narrow rocky entrances make this a location that demands a level of respect.
+High swell, strong tidal flow, and narrow rocky entrances make this a location that demands a level of respect.

 Thank you for visiting The Rip Fishing Guide.
 If you feel this location guide is missing key information or needs any corrections made, then please let us know by emailing our team at email@example.com with specific details in the email.
 Please also feel free to share any fishing pictures you have from this location with us.
 Thank you